your-tools/tsrc/docs/getting-started.md

 wasteful ("I have already 100 repositories to manage, and you want me to create yet an other one?"), but, trust me, it's worth it.

-So, if your company uses a GitLab instance at `gitlab.acme.com` and you want to crate a manifest for your team, you may start by creating a new repository at `https://gitlab.acme.com/your-team/manifest`.
+So, if your company uses a GitLab instance at `gitlab.acme.com` and you want to create a manifest for your team, you may start by creating a new repository at `https://gitlab.acme.com/your-team/manifest`.

 Inside this repository, create a file named `manifest.yml` looking like this: